BEST UNUSUAL AND UNIQUE PLACES TO VISIT IN SICILY: 10 Hidden Gems!

 This cave is home to an ancient little-known village that has remained untouched for many years. iI’s named after the Mangiapane family, who had settled in the cave and lived there until the 1950s.
 Today a group of volunteers takes care of the abandoned village and preserves the site precisely as it was.
 A small open-air museum allows visitors to go back in time, you can wander around this beautiful frozen-in-time village and learn about local traditions.

 The Alcantara River Park was established in 2001 and it’s one of the must-see attractions of Sicily.
-The river is characterized by crystal clear waters and unspoiled landscape, the reason why Gola Alcantara might not be one of the most off-the-beaten-track locations but still worth a visit.
+The river is characterized by crystal clear waters and an unspoiled landscape, the reason why Gola Alcantara might not be one of the most off-the-beaten-track locations but still worth a visit.

 The National Park is perfect for relaxing and enjoying nature but it also offers incredible activities if you are ready to push your limits.
 From river trekking, body rafting, and horse riding there is something for everyone and every level.
-For bookings visit here

 Where: Milazzo – Aeolian Islands